alephcloud/hs-configuration-tools/README.md

 options are recognized by the application:

 *   `--config-file, -c`
-    parses the given file as a --possibly partial-- configuration in YAML format.
-The file location can be provided either as a local filesystem path or as a remote HTTP or HTTPS URL.
+    parses the given file as a --possibly partial-- configuration in YAML or JSON format.
+The file location can be provided either as a local file system path or as a remote HTTP or HTTPS URL.
 In addition a list of static configuration file locations can be defined in the code.

     If this option is provided more than a single time the configuration